drlm13/string-theory-validation/README.md

 ## Overview

-This repository contains the complete symbolic verification of the **CSU (Conformal Symmetry Unification)** string theory framework — the microscopic foundation for the zero-parameter derivation of the cosmological constant presented in the companion repository:
+This repository contains the complete symbolic verification of the **CSU (Chrono Singularity Unification)** string theory framework — the microscopic foundation for the zero-parameter derivation of the cosmological constant presented in the companion repository:

 👉 [cosmological-constant-derivation](https://github.com/drlm13/cosmological-constant-derivation)